jpsca/writeadoc/docs/content/markdown/lists/ordered.md

 ## Features

-- Support ordered lists with either a trailing dot or single right-parenthesis: `1.` or `1)`.
+- Supports ordered lists with either a trailing dot or a single right parenthesis: `1.` or `1)`.
-- Support ordered lists with roman numeral formats, both lowercase and uppercase.
+- Supports ordered lists with Roman numeral formats, both lowercase and uppercase.
 Uppercase is treated as a different list type than lowercase.
-- Support ordered lists with alphabetical format, both lowercase and uppercase.
+- Supports ordered lists with alphabetical format, both lowercase and uppercase.
 Uppercase is treated as a different list type than lowercase.
-- Support a generic ordered list marker via `#.` or `#).` These can be used in place of numerals and will inherit the type of the current list as long as they use the same convention (`.` or `)`).
-If used to start a list, - decimal format will be assumed.
+- Supports a generic ordered list marker via `#.` or `#)`.
+These can be used in place of numerals and will inherit the type of the current list as long as they use the same convention (`.` or `)`).
+If used to start a list, decimal format will be assumed.
 - Using a different list type will start a new list.
-Trailing dot vs parenthesis are treated as separate types.
+Trailing dot vs. parenthesis are treated as separate types.
 - Ordered lists are sensitive to the starting value and can restart a list or create a new list using the first value in the list.